RobAranha/stockTicker/README.md

 # stockTicker

-A stock ticker using tkinter and yfinance
+A stock ticker using tkinter and yfinance.

 ![](ScreenShots/Full_Tool.JPG)